-Beside the blues, country, rock beginner courses in the Core Learning System, GuitarTricks has thousands of videos covering other genres as well.
+Besides the acoustic, blues, country, and rock beginner courses in the Core Learning System, GuitarTricks has thousands of videos covering other genres as well.
 Here is a list of the specific genres you'll be able to learn on their site.

-Know that some genres have a bunch of lessons, and some only a few.
-For example, surf and world have very few lessons, while the bigger categories have hundreds each.
+Know, that some genres have a bunch of lessons and some only a few.
+For example, Surf and World have very few lessons, while the bigger categories like Blues have hundreds.

 Song lessons gazillion

 Unquestionably the best part of playing guitar is being able to play songs that you love.
-GuitarTricks has a huge catalog of song lessons, over 500 songs at the moment, which is twice as many as the closest competition.
-We have many song tutorials as well, but not nearly this much.
+GuitarTricks has a huge catalog of song lessons, over 1500 songs at the moment, which is twice as many as the closest competition.
+I have many song tutorials as well, but not nearly this much.

-Their list of artists is impressive as well, which includes: The Beatles, Santana, The Eagles, B.B.
+Their list of artists is also impressive, including: Eric Clapton, Taylor Swift, The Beatles, Santana, The Eagles, B.B.
 King, Stevie Ray Vaugh, Pearl Jam, Jimi Hendrix, Lynyrd Skynyrd, Stone Temple Pilots, KISS, and lots more.

 Online guitar tools